-- In 2003 the city of Boulder, CO practiced integrated mosquito management and adulticided only once in an isolated non-residential area.
-The program resulted in an 80% average reduction in mosquito populations and lower rates of serious illness per population than surrounding cities where abundant adulticiding took place.14 - Despite high mosquito counts and large percentages of infected birds, Shaker Heights, Ohio refused to adulticide like its neighboring cities in Cuyahoga County.
-2002 results reported only 2 WNV cases in Shaker Heights with the other 217 cases occurring throughout the county.
-15
+- In 2003 the city of Boulder, CO did not adulticide and showed an 80% reduction in mosquito populations and lower rates of serious illness per population than surrounding cities where adulticiding took place.
+14 - Despite high mosquito counts and large percentages of infected birds, Shaker Heights, Ohio refused to adulticide like its neighboring cities in Cuyahoga County.
+2002 results showed the county had 219 cases of WNv with only 2 cases occurring in Shaker Heights.15

-The counties of Goshen and Platte, WY rely heavily on adulticides and in 2003 counted 80 WNv cases, 8 fatalities and 77 cases, 3 fatalities, respectively.
+■ The counties of Goshen and Plate, WY rely heavily on adulticides and in 2003 counted 80 WNv cases, 8 fatalities and 77 cases, 3 fatalities, respectively.
 Their neighbor Cheyenne, with 2 times the population and 3 times the landmass, used only larvicides and had 20 cases of WNv and 1 fatality.
 16